VivianZhao12/CAPSTONE-stockreturn/DeepAR/README.md

 https://github.com/zhykoties/TimeSeries

-# List of Implementations:
-Currently, the reimplementation of the DeepAR paper(DeepAR: Probabilistic Forecasting with Autoregressive Recurrent Networks https://arxiv.org/abs/1704.04110) is available in PyTorch.
-More papers will be coming soon.

 ## To run:
 1. Install all dependencies listed in requirements.txt.
 Note that the model has only been tested in the versions shown in the text file.

 1. Download the dataset and preprocess the data: